Schattenbrot/nos-api/README.md

 I have no clue how I can make this cmd/api thing more readable since I'm using receivers to pass around the app configuration which I personally like.

 If someone got an idea for that I would be happy to hear about it.

+I did it ... but without receivers.
+If someone got an idea for a better solution I'm even more happy to hear about it. :3

 ## License